- Riesling “HJW Vineyard” 2023

 Standing Stone Riesling Skin Ferment 2022

 Our love for Riesling stems from many qualities, but above all, it’s the grape’s remarkable versatility.
 It’s a variety that defies a single style, offering endless possibilities.
 Over the decades, we’ve created a collection that spans many expressions, from our classic Dry Riesling bottlings to our méthode traditionnelle sparkling wines like the Extra Brut and even Beerenauslese-level dessert wines such as our 2024 Noble Select.
-It’s only natural that our winemaking team wanted to explore yet another style: Skin-Fermented Riesling.
-The bright, dynamic colors of this new label reflect the wide-eyed curiosity that drives our ongoing exploration of all that Riesling has to offer.
+And now, we introduce to you our very first Skin-Fermented Riesling!

 A grape known for being varietally distinct but with vast stylistic variation, our Gewürztraminer is best described as dry and fresh!
 This wine draws from a 1967 plot in our Josef Vineyard, one of the oldest plantings of vinifera in the region, which produces grapes with exceptional depth and maturity.
 Much like Riesling, Gewürztraminer is a strain that is ideally placed in the cool climate of the Finger Lakes.
 Partial cold soaking before fermentation and limited skin contact during fermentation fully accentuate these traits while preserving acidity and producing a lean and focused style.
 Vivid, floral aromas, accompanied by hints of mango and pistachio, fruit and spice showcase the distinctive characteristics of the varietal.
 A vigorous play of fruit and spice leads into a long, enigmatic finish.
 This is a favorite for festive gatherings, and pairs beautifully with baking spices as well as savory spices.